Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 But on just about each of the little streets leading in every direction from the fountain, you can find a bar.

 And all you have to do is go in, and ask where the bathroom is.
-As I've said before, be prepared to purchase something!

 Bathrooms in Rome - Do you have to pay to use them?

-The answer is yes.
-Sort of.
 I'd plan for this to be the case most of the time when you are sightseeing in Rome (as opposed to patronizing a restaurant, large department store or hotel):

-• If you use a bathroom in a bar in Rome, you will likely have to consume something
+• If you use a bathroom in a bar in Rome, you will likely have to consume something.

-• If you use the toilets at Rome Termini train station, you have to pay (and then they are clean!)
+• If you use the toilets at Rome Termini train station, you have to pay (and they are clean!)

 • If you find any of the public toilets around Rome, there will be an attendant, who expects a tip.